muygalan/100-days-of-code/log.md

 **Thoughts:** Another early morning.
 Couldn't quite get into gear as quickly as I wanted, but glad I did something.
 I really need to devote time on Jekyll SEO since I tested a Twitter tweet using a blog post url and the card didn't generate correctly.

+### Day 21: April 2nd, 2018

+**Today's Progress**: Began Team Treehouse's "Git Basics" course and went through a view preliminary video modules.
+I also spent some time configuring this program I purchased called Freeter.
+Added tabs with Team Treehouse links, Sublime Text, and Command Line shortcuts for easy access.

+**Thoughts:** It's been little over half a month since I conscientiously studied or toyed with code.
+(Kinda-sorta - I have actually been adding to my own personal mkdocs.)
+Although I'm somewhat familiar with the very basics of Git, I definitely can use a refresher and especially want to master more of the essential functions such as branching and merging.
+I also have been configuring a new dashboard program downloaded called Freeter.
+It's amazing thus far (although it has some shortcomings.)

 ---

 ### Day 0: February 30, 2016 (Example 1)